ClareForrest/Price-Calculator/README.md

 1. Install node.js -v 6.14.11
 2. Install git
 3. In the terminal git clone the app to your home directory
-4. Run the setup executable file AND filepath to base-prices.json file that you will be using ~/redbubble/bin/setup
+4. npm install to install required dependencies
-5. Run the comparenow executable to start the app ~/redububble/bin/index
+5. Run the start executable to start the app (npm start) ~/redububble/bin/index

 **Testing:**
 Unit, Integration and End-to-end Tests have been written.
 The libraries used are mocha and chai with the 'expect' syntax A script has been created to enable automated testing of all tests.
-1. Run the test executable to run all tests ~redbubble/bin/test
+1. Run the test executable to run all tests (npm test) ~redbubble/test/test

 **Functionality:**

 Redbubble has asked that the CLI program complete the following;

 1. Accept 2 command-line arguments
+Two options considered;
-readline package required for user interaction and CLI arguments ARGV array accessed to save user responses to appropriate constant variables
+- readline package required for user interaction and CLI arguments
+- ARGV array accessed to save user responses to appropriate constant variables

 2. Output the total price of the cart
     a. in cents
-  b. followed by a newline character console.log used to return constant variable from calculating function
+    b. followed by a newline character
+    console.log used to return constant variable from calculating function

 3. Handle products with any options, even ones not found in the sample files

 4. Time complexity to be O(n)
-.map and .filter methods both have a time complexity Big O Notation of O(n)
+.map and for loop methods both have a time complexity Big O Notation of O(n)

 5. Include thorough, automated tests mocha and chai testing packages have been required and utilised in the creation of unit, integration and end-to-end tests a script has been created to run all tests automatically

-6. Include any necessary instructions on how to install your program, run it, and run the tests yargs library has been required in order to create a help menu
+6. Include any necessary instructions on how to install your program, run it, and run the tests yargs library has been required for future option to create a help menu for the user

 7. Your code should clearly reflect and explain the problem domain code comments have been included where appropriate